MicroEJ/docs/ApplicationDeveloperGuide/launches.rst

 ----------

 The last tab is the :guilabel:`Common` tab.
 This is a default Eclipse tab that allows to configure your launch.
+Particularly, you can configure the :ref:`console encoding <set_console_encoding>`.
-Refer to Eclipse help for more details on how to use this tab.
+Refer to Eclipse help for more details on other available options.

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free